hpi-epic/ESPBench/README.md

   - Copy `tools/configuration/kafka/etc/init.d/kafka` to `/etc/init.d/` on the Apache Kafka servers
   - Run `update-rc.d kafka defaults`
 - Install `PostgreSQL` on one server (you can use another DBMS, however, that requires some adaptions in the tools)
-- Create the directory `Benchmarks` ind the home directory of the user `benchmarker` and clone the repository into this folder
+- Create the directory `Benchmarks` in the home directory of the user `benchmarker` and clone the repository into this folder
 - The project can be built using `sbt assembly`

 ###### tools/commons/commons.conf